sabrinasadik/www_threefold.io/www.threefold.io/content/grid/step1.md

 +++
 An organization who supports farmers with hardware sourcing, housing, maintaining and configuring hardware, ensuring power, cooling, safety, consistent uptime and secure connection to the grid.

-Depending on the business model of the cooperative all of the above, or a subsection of the services above, are offered.
+Depending on the business model of the co-operative all of the above, or a subsection of the services above, are offered.